DoctorSudo/ClaudeNo/README.md

 # Responsible Use

 While this is just harmless prompt injection (and can not really do anything bad apart from maybe pranking someone with ending a *precious chat*), this may not used for bad purposes.
-Only for authorised environements.
+Only for authorised environements (e.g. your own chat.